 Chinese New Year Parade in Vancouver

-The Chinese New Year Parade in Vancouver is February 18, 2018, starting at 11 am.
+The colorful Chinese New Year Parade in Vancouver takes place on Sunday, February 10, 2019, starting at 11 am.
 The 1.3-km long route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses on Keefer at Abbott.

-Like any big, downtown event, driving and parking will be extremely difficult.
+Like any big, downtown event, driving and parking will probably be extremely difficult.
 Buses and SkyTrain are the best options.
 Since so many streets will be blocked off, check Translink for alternate bus routes, or take the SkyTrain to Stadium-Chinatown Station.
 From there it's an easy walk to the start of the parade in Chinatown.